anlrommel123/todo-app-mobile/readme.md

-## ToDos mobile app using Ionic Framework with VueJS
+## ToDos mobile app using Ionic Framework with VueJS Framework